dragonflydb/dragonfly/README.md

   - [ ] WATCH
   - [ ] UNWATCH
   - [ ] DISCARD
+- [X] Generic Family
+  - [X] SCAN

 Commands that I prefer not implement before launch:
   - [ ] PUNSUBSCRIBE
   - [ ] PSUBSCRIBE

-And keyspace notifications.
+Also, I would omit keyspace notifications.
 For that I would like to deep dive and learn exact use-cases for this API.

 ## Milestone Nymph
 API 2,3,4 without cluster support, without modules, without memory inspection commands.
-Without keyspace notifications.
+Without support for keyspace notifications.

 Design config support. ~140 commands overall...
 ## Milestone Molt